scala-native/scala-native-bindgen/docs/src/paradox/using-bindings.md

 @@@ note

-Note that `struct_lineSegment` contains fields of value type `struct_point` but setters accept variables of type `native.Ptr[struct_point]`.
+`struct_lineSegment` contains fields of value type `struct_point` but setters accept variables of type `native.Ptr[struct_point]`.
-It helps to avoid Scala Native limitation that does not allow passing structs and arrays by value (see @github[scala-native/scala-native#555](scala-native/scala-native#555)).
+The reason for this is that Scala Native does not allow passing structs and arrays by value (see @github[scala-native/scala-native#555](scala-native/scala-native#555)).

 @@@

-Now we can calculate angel between line segments:
+Now we can calculate the angel between the line segments:

-@@snip [step-3] (../test/scala/org/scalanative/bindgen/docs/VectorSpec.scala) { #step-2 }
+@@snip [step-3] (../test/scala/org/scalanative/bindgen/docs/VectorSpec.scala) { #step-3 }

- [Scala Native memory management]: http://www.scala-native.org/en/latest/user/interop.html#memory-management
- [Scala Native memory layout types]: http://www.scala-native.org/en/latest/user/interop.html#memory-layout-types